jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 A family man.

-The paradox is that that money now goes to funding his bluetooth-connected party lights, a coffee grinder, an espresso machine with a “cappuccino foamer”—“gotta have my coffee, big dawg!”—and his candle-lit wine nights with grapes, cheese, and crackers from Whole Foods in the 27th floor studio near Columbus Circle with a view of Billionaire’s Row and the Hudson River.
+The paradox is that that money now goes to funding his bluetooth-connected party lights, a coffee grinder, an espresso machine with a “cappuccino foamer”—“gotta have my coffee, big dawg!”—and his candle-lit wine nights with grapes, cheese, and crackers from Whole Foods in his 27th floor studio near Columbus Circle with a view of Billionaire’s Row and the Hudson River.
 First the Nikes; now this!
 Even dad, usually hands-off about our lives, offered his two cents: “That’s not how an immigrant should live.”

 Now, Jon wants to strike out on his own, maybe go into photography, maybe settle down in Europe, maybe come back to L.A. to “catch the vibes, you know?”
 I see him struggle with uncertainty and hear from him more often the words, “I don’t know.”
 <center>&#42;</center>